csbg/BioinformaticsPracticals1/Script_UNIX.md

 Now we will combine the above variables and loopes to test all guides in file gRNAs.txt against all DNA sequences in GRCh38_reformatted.gz.
 To do so:

-- Use the function above (under "variables") that matches guides against DNA sequences and extracts gene symbols for matched sequences.
+- Use the code above (under "variables") that matches guides against DNA sequences and extracts gene symbols for matched sequences.
 - Place this function into the loop that iterates through the file gRNAs.txt, using the while loop iterating through the file.
 - Store all results (not just the top 30 coming from head -30) of each guide into a file that is named: `results_${guide}.txt`.
 Place all files into a new folder "day4" - ideally already within the loop.
 - Check a few examples by hand.
 Do you get the right genes?
 Do you get the correct number of genes for the guides?